 How do we account for the strikingly similar pattern that we observe in MTL patients with that observed in VMPFC patients?
 Obviously, they both may have independent functions in choice.
 Fellows (Fellows, 2006) has demonstrated that VMPFC lesioned patients show difference in external information search that could be attributed to diminished planning capacity.
 Whether that diminished planning capacity affects search of memory is an interesting topic of further research.

+What is the status of the intransitivites that we observe?
+Much research has used the existence of particular intransitive preferences as evidence of particular alternatives to value maximization (Tversky 1969…), but those demonstration have been criticized (Regenwetter).
+In our work, we use instransitivities in a simper way, as evidence that a stable presence is less strong in those whose hippocampal regions have been impaired, that and the degree of that weakness is a function of the degree of damage.
+This work parallels similar work implicating the VMPFC in value representation, but suggests a critical role for the hippomapus as the carrier of critical components needed to construct those values.

 References